 A variety of instrumental and vocal recitals by students, faculty, and ensembles are scheduled throughout the year.
 Additionally, campus music organizations present several special concerts each semester.
 Most recitals and concerts are free to students and are presented in Lutz Hall (Bertha Brossman Blair Music Center), Frederic K. Miller Chapel, and the Zimmerman Recital Hall (Suzanne H. Arnold Gallery).
 Schedules are available in the Music Department, with a regularly updated calendar of events posted in the Blair lobby and online.

-The Suzanne H. Arnold Art Gallery hosts six exhibitions each year featuring a variety of artwork.
+The Suzanne H. Arnold Art Gallery hosts several exhibitions each year featuring a variety of artwork.
 Interested students with good academic standing may serve as attendants and interns in the Gallery and several have curated shows.

 Alumni, families, and friends of the College join the campus community in this fun, fall weekend, which celebrates all things Valley.
 Activities include academic department open houses, the crowning of the Homecoming King and Queen, the Alumni Awards and Athletic Hall of Fame Induction ceremonies, the annual pep rally and ghost tour, and the opportunity to meet members of the College administration and faculty at various events.